Data Freezing Engine

 In this section, you will be able to select the period to freeze or pause your data and review the inconsistencies before running the command.

-The timeline represents the period during which a company has created, imported, modified, deleted, and stored data within WETHOD—spanning from the company’s creation month to the most recent month.
+The main timeline “All Data” represents the period during which a company has created, imported, modified, deleted, and stored data within WETHOD—spanning from the company’s creation month to the most recent month.

-Users with specific permissions can segment the timeline by selecting a period.
+Users with specific permissions can segment the timeline by clicking on it and selecting.
 This is done through a modal where they can choose the ‘to’ month, but not the ‘from’ month.
 The ‘from’ month is locked to maintain freezing contiguity.

-Users can choose from 4 data edit options via the edit status button:
+After created, the user can choose from 4 data edit options via the “Edit Status” button:

 1. 🟢 Free to edit: Data within the selected time segment remains editable.